-- A large glass jar (must be glass!).
-I used a half-gallon glass jar because I have a small apartment and it is easier for me to handle weight-wise, but most people typically use a 1-gallon glass jar)
+You’ll also need a large glass jar (must be glass!).
+I used a half-gallon glass jar because I have a small apartment and it is easier for me to handle weight-wise, but most people typically use a 1-gallon glass jar).

 Cleanliness is SUPER important!